 - Mirrored, glass and metallic furnishings and decor

 - Can be upscale but does not necessarily have to be in order to be considered transitional decor

 A Style All Its Own

 The transitional decor is often confused with the eclectic style, but the styles are very different.
 Transitional will often use contemporary furnishings mixed with antiques, but even these old-world pieces will be sophisticated and have simple, classic lines.
-Eclectic styling is far less refined and consistent and often incorporates one type of item either as a stand alone or in a group.
+Eclectic styling is far less refined and consistent and often incorporates one type of item either as a stand-alone or in a group.

 For instance, a living room eclectically styled would have two different end tables anchoring the sofa with two different lamps.
 A transitional decor room would probably have matching accessories.
 In a kitchen, the eclectic style would mean hand-painted cabinets and a retrofit island with different colored appliances; in a transitional style kitchen, it may include a reclaimed wood island with all matching stainless steel appliances.
-Window treatments would be simpler and more crisp in a transitionally styled room, while an eclectic room could have more ornate window coverings.
+Window treatments would be simpler and crisper in a transitionally styled room, while an eclectic room could have more ornate window coverings.